iamimmanuelraj/AOSP/Standing_Instruction.md

 - You can use mods or hacks at your own risk i will not support it
 - Dont flash DFE (Use encrypted rom itself)
 - Dont change the default kernel in the rom (If you decide to change, then use a kernel that supports OSS Camera and QTI haptics)
-- Use ADB SIDELOAD to install updates
+- Use ADB SIDELOAD to install updates or temporarily boot a twrp with fastboot
 - All my builds are using OSS camera and OSS vendor and 4.19 kernel only

 # Kernel